Jeenode Micro receiving "native packets"?

 So I am going to switch to JN-Zero.
 And would like to avoid to replace the JN-Micro in the node that is already active.
 Does anyone have experience with JN-Micros receiving "native packets" (RF69)?
 I did this successfully with with a classic Jeenode (RF12).
 But with JN-Micro it did not work.

-RE: Jeenode Micro receiving "native packets"? - Added by sanb 5 months ago
+RE: Jeenode Micro receiving "native packets"? - Added by sanb over 1 year ago

 I have been feeling the same as Rolf!
 While I am myself guilty of not writing on the forum lately, I have been watching since I really enjoyed the posts that come on this forum.
 Much of what I have done so far has come from what I learned on this forum and from people who post on it.
 Keeping it active and live will be really nice.